dailybruin/the-stack/_posts/2020-05-17-professor-demographics.md

 ## Upticks in Faculty Diversity

-UCLA faculty is less diverse than the California population – however, this has changed over the past 10 years.
+UCLA faculty is less diverse than the California population – however, this has changed from 2010-2018.
 The proportion of white faculty decreased by nearly 10%, whereas the proportion of minority faculty, including Chicana(o)/Latina(o)/Hispanic and African American faculty, increased by nearly 3%.

 Interestingly, the proportion of faculty who declined to note their race or ethnicity increased by nearly 400%.